AdamKeher/XCopyStandalone/README.md

 https://nickslabor.niteto.de/download/
 Nicks software uses usb serial and a Java client or a MTP connection via usb to transfer data.
 XCopy Standalone focuses on a standalone unit using SD card storage and a LCD and / or web sockets interface for control.

+### Thanks
+Special thanks to Giants for all his testing and help with this version.

 ## Device

 ![XCopy Board Image](https://github.com/AdamKeher/XCopyStandalone/blob/ProjectGiants/brd/photo.png)